 So the film industry’s vacancy for a good director remains vacant, the MNC which needs an intelligent brain continues to search for the right candidate, and all that!

 The way to go: Making the right career decisions for yourself — listening to your heart’s call, not your parent’s unfounded justifications!

 Abhirup Bhunia is a special correspondent at Youth Ki Awaaz.
 He takes a special liking to global diplomacy and international developments along with social issues.
-Follow him at twitter.com/abhirup1 or contact him at [email protected]FLAG THIS POST
+Follow him at twitter.com/abhirup1 or contact him at [email protected]REPORT THIS POST